 Timothy Egan is an acclaimed writer and veteran chronicler of the American experience, whose interests range wide across history and landscape, and into the spiritual realm.
-He is a Pulitzer Prize-winning reporter, a popular columnist, and a National Book Award-winning author of nine books.
+He is a Pulitzer Prize-winning reporter, a popular columnist, and a National Book Award-winning author of eleven books.

 With Short Nights of the Shadow Catcher: The Epic Life and Immortal Photographs of Edward S. Curtis, Egan found a wide audience for this “riveting biography”(Boston Globe), and “sweeping tale about two vanishing ways of life,” (Wall Street Journal).
 It was named one of the best books of the year by Publishers Weekly and was awarded the 2013 Andrew Carnegie Medal for Excellence in Nonfiction.
 It is now being developed into a feature film.

 This third-generation Westerner is also the author of The Good Rain: Across Time and Terrain in the Pacific Northwest, a text consistently voted one of the essential books about the region.
 It won the Pacific Northwest Booksellers Award.
 “When it comes to this spectacularly mildewed corner of the American linoleum, Timothy Egan gets it right,” said Tom Robbins.